 Cass Business School is one of City, University of London’s five Schools.
 The Research Excellence Framework (REF) has rated Cass as 6th in the UK for Business and Management Research.
 The Financial Times rated their MBA programme in the top 3 in the UK for career progression.
 Cass has over 38,000 alumni worldwide in leading global organisations – showing an impressive post-graduation employment rate.
 Cass business school offers over 40 courses across undergraduate and MSc to MBA and executive programmes, providing a wide range of options.
 They also have great connections, offering study abroad opportunities at over 30 prestigious institutions and work placement internships at 100+ businesses.

 In conclusion, London is home to some of the world’s best business schools and is a great destination for anyone looking to study business here in the UK.
 The Financial Times rankings can give you a good impression of the quality of the business course provided by a university, however, wider factors such as campus life and lecture-style are key things to consider, so remember to check out the opinions of real students on the EDUopinions pages of each university.
+If you’re interested in seeing a comparison of two top business schools in London, you can check out this article where we compare the London School of Economics (LSE) Vs King’s College London.

 Editor’s note: This article was first published on the 24th of August 2018.
 We’ve updated it for current readers.